GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### I don't believe in the sort of eureka moment idea.
+I think it's a myth.
+I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
 >
-> ~ *Fred Brooks*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts